The GitHub Integration feature allows you to create branches and utilize workflows like GitHub Flow for managing your API design process.

 If you delete branch in GitHub, and then try to push to it from Apiary, it will be recreated in GitHub.

-If you add a viewer or an editor to the API Project using branches, they will get access to all branches.
-In a same way, if you remove user from one branch, user is losing access to all current and future branches.
+If you add a viewer or an editor to an API Project using branches, they will get access to all branches.
+In the same way, if you remove user from one branch, user would lose access to all current and future branches.